Median Medical Out-of-Pocket Spending

 Measure Overview

-State Health Compare provides annual, state-level estimates of median OOP spending by population (either individuals with employer-sponsored coverage or individuals in the total U.S. population).
-These estimates reflect data collected in the Current Population Survey.
+State Health Compare presents annual, state-level estimates of median out-of-pocket (OOP) spending.
+These estimates come from SHADAC analysis of data from the Current Population Survey.

 Generate customized graphics using this data by selecting one of the options below.